Robert P. Henderson, Jr.

 rhenderson@rg175.com

-Bob is a current trustee of High Mountain Institute in Colorado and will be the next president of the board of directors of The Steppingstone Foundation in Boston.
-He has served as a trustee for two independent schools, Tenacre Country Day School and Tilton School, served on the board of advisors of the Chewonki Foundation, and chaired the board of GlobalQuest, a student travel organization that thrived from 1998 to 2008.
-Bob has chaired and served on the accrediting visiting committees of many schools.
-He is a member of the Country Day School Headmasters’ Association and the Headmasters’ Association, and he has been actively involved at different points with several regional and national independent school associations.
-Since joining RG175 in 2017, Bob has consulted or served as a trustee for over 28 schools and non-profit educational foundations.
+Bob is the chair of the board of directors of the Steppingstone Foundation in Boston and he is a current trustee of High Mountain Institute in Colorado.
+He has served as a trustee for Tenacre Country Day School and Tilton School, served on the board of advisors of Chewonki Foundation in Maine, and chaired the board of GlobalQuest, a high school semester program focused on international travel that thrived from 1998 to 2008.
+Bob has done leadership and governance consulting work for several non-profit organizations, mentored a number of school heads, and chaired and served on the accrediting visiting committees of many schools.
+He is a member of the Heads Collegiate Forum and the Heads and Principals Association, and he has been actively involved at different points with several regional and national independent school associations.